In a world filled with innovative solutions, do you want to become more innovative?

 - Capture the output in flexible brainstorming software or on large flipchart paper;

-- Follow up afterwards and use the results.
+- Follow up afterward and use the results.

 This last point is of crucial importance – if you do not tell people what has happened to their ideas, they will stop taking the brainstorming sessions seriously.